uptane/deployment-considerations/repositories.md

 #### Changes to checking Root metadata

-In order to prevent a new timeserver from accidentally causing a rollback warning, the clock will be reset when switching to a new timeserver.
-To do this, check the Timeserver key after updating to the most recent Root metadata file.
-If the Timeserver key is listed in the Root metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
+In order to prevent a new Time Server from accidentally causing a rollback warning, the clock will be reset when switching to a new Time Server.
+To do this, check the Time Server key after updating to the most recent Root metadata file.
+If the Time Server key is listed in the Root metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
 It will be updated in the next cycle.

 #### Changes to Partial Verification Secondaries